-Students pursuing a concurrent graduate degree in another UW school or department must meet graduation requirements in BOTH schools as outlined in the UW Graduate School policy for Informal Concurrent Degree Programs: "To earn two master's degrees, a student must fulfill Graduate School degree requirements for EACH degree for a minimum of 72 credits.
-If one or both of the individual programs require more than the minimum of 36 credits, those additional credits may be 'shared' and applied to both degrees.
-However, the total number of credits must be at least 72 and BOTH programs must approve the shared credits counting toward both degrees.
+Students pursuing a concurrent graduate degree in another UW school or department must meet graduation requirements in BOTH schools as outlined in the UW Graduate School policy for Informal Concurrent Degree Programs: "To earn two master's degrees, a student must fulfill the existing degree requirements for EACH degree for a minimum of 72 credits.
+If one or both of the individual programs require more than the minimum of 36 credits, up to 12 of the credits beyond 36may be 'shared' and applied to both sets of degree requirements.
+The total number of credits must be at least 72 and BOTH programs must approve the shared credits counting toward both degrees.
 Theses and thesis credits may not be shared."
-(Graduate School Memo 35)
+(Graduate School Policy 1.5.2.4: Concurrent Degree Programs)